Adrian Olah

 Adrian Olah (born 30 April 1981 in Târgu Mureș) is a former Romanian footballer who played as a defender and as a midfielder.
-He is a currently the manager of the youth squad Juvenes Târgu Mureș.
+He is currently the manager of the youth squad Juvenes Târgu Mureș.

 Club career

 Olah made his debut in the Divizia A during the 1998/1999 season at FC Național where he kept on playing until the summer of 2005, when he moved to FCU Politehnica Timișoara as part of the deal which had brought Gigel Coman, Gabriel Cânu, Marius Popa and Gabriel Caramarin to Timișoara earlier that year.